Wrocław: Other

-Wrocław possesses a scooter-sharing system of Lime, Bird, Bolt and Hive Free Now – motorized scooter rental is available using a mobile application.
+Wrocław possesses a scooter-sharing system of Lime, Bird, Bolt and Hive Free Now – motorised scooter rental is available using a mobile application.

 Electronic car rental systems include Traficar, Panek CarSharing (hybrid cars), GoScooter and hop.city electric scooters using the mobile application.

 A gondola lift over the Oder called Polinka began operation in 2013.
 Wrocław also has a river port on the Oder and several marinas.